Chapter 1: The Two Strangers

 Her fingers tightened around the railing.
 She hesitated for a moment and started her descent down the steps.
 Watching Louis-Charles and Regulus raise their eyes in her direction made her uneasy.
 She found herself frozen again when she stood within a few feet of the strangers.
 "Bonjour," Birdie grunted.

-It was evident that Regulus wasn't nearly as interested in her as Louis-Charles, resembling a coyote sizing up its prey – what with his enlarged pupils, heightened stance, drooling teeth.
+It was evident that Regulus wasn't nearly as interested in her as Louis-Charles.
+He resembled a coyote sizing up its prey – what with his enlarged pupils, heightened stance, drooling teeth.

-Birdie did not scare easily, but she felt goose pimples prickling along her arms and legs as her supposed great-great-uncle licked his lips.
+Birdie didn’t scare easily, but she felt goosepimples prickling along her arms as her long-lost relative licked his lips.

 "Birdie, don't be rude.
 Introduce yourself properly," Marietta whispered in her ear.